ReliaQualAssociates/ramstk/.github/PULL_REQUEST_TEMPLATE.md

  : comments or removed in their entirety.
   - [ ] \# ISSUE: comments have been removed for those issues this PR addresses.
+  - [ ] Update the features section of README.md for newly added work stream modules.

 - [ ] All PR checks pass.
   - [ ] Execute 'make format', 'make stylecheck', 'make typecheck', and 'make lint' before committing changes and fix any issues.